Guardio Review and Pricing in 2025: A Cybercrime-Fighting Antivirus

 Bottom Line

-At $9.99 per month, Guardio won’t break the bank, but it isn’t the cheapest tool available.
-However, it does offer a few features that have been on our antivirus wishlist forever like extension monitoring and advanced protection against phishing, smishing, and even malicious push notifications.
+At $9.99 per month, Guardio isn’t the cheapest antivirus available, but it offers a few features that have been on our wishlist forever, such as extension monitoring and advanced protection against phishing, smishing, and even malicious push notifications.
 At the same time, it lacks some of the standard features we’ve come to expect from antivirus software, such as on-device malware scanning.
 So, is Guardio worth considering?
 We took it out for a spin.
 Find out what our cybersecurity experts thought about Guardio in this review.

 >> Learn More: How to Remove Viruses from Your PC